-Thanks Andy, as always, for your inspiration and for the opportunity to help you share it with The Culture Collective Community.
+Thanks Andrew, as always, for your inspiration and for the opportunity to help you share it with The Culture Collective Community.
 Make yourself some tea and check out the video below.
 Be sure to leave a comment telling us how you envision a sustainable future and share this with your friends!

 Cuba Permaculture Pilgrimage – Peregrinaje de Permacultura en Cuba